claudiufurcoi/svelte-routing/README.md

 A declarative Svelte routing library with SSR support.

+## New in this fork

+Added browser extension refresh support: introduced a few tweaks to allow the use of hashtag char in the URL for browser extensions apps, hence allowing refresh of the page without breaking.

+## Components changed

+`Router.svelte
+Route.svelte
+Link.svelte
+utils.js `

+It regards only the use of <Link /> inside the <Router /> component.

 ## Getting started

 Look at the [example folder][example-folder-url] for an example project setup.